Ashna8378/Movify-Project/README.md

 # Movify-Project
 Movify is a web application that allows users to search for movies using the OMDB API.
 This project is built with HTML, CSS, and JavaScript.

-## Features

-- Search for movies by title.
-- Display movie details such as title, year, genre, and plot.

 ## Technologies Used

 - HTML